Volunteer Fire Assistance Grants

 Cooperative Forestry Assistance Act of 1978 Volunteer Fire Assistance

 The Volunteer Fire Assistance Grant (VFA) program is made possible by the Federal Cooperative Forestry Assistance Act of 1978.
 The grant is a 50/50 matching funds program.
-Its purpose is to make funds available to rural fire companies for the purchase of wildland firefighting equipment such as portable backpack pumps, Nomex protective clothing, hand tools, hard hats, hose, portable radios and dry hydrants.
+Its purpose is to make funds available to fire departments in rural areas and rural communities for the purchase of eligible wildland firefighting suppression equipment such as portable pumps, portable backpack pumps, firefighting hand tools, fire hose, approved lightweight fire-resistant clothing, hard hats, turnout gear, PPE (personal protective equipment), portable radios, portable generators, chainsaws and dry hydrant installation.

-The Volunteer Fire Assistance Grant program is funded by the U.S. Forest Service and administered by the New York Department of Environmental Conservation (The Department).
-The Department received an appropriation of more than $400,000 for the 2017 federal fiscal year.
+The Volunteer Fire Assistance Grant program is funded by the U.S. Forest Service and administered by the New York State Department of Environmental Conservation (The Department).
+New York State was named a grant recipient of $976,622 for the 2023 federal fiscal year.

 - A single fire department serving a rural area or rural community with a population of 10,000 or less is eligible (latest census).